ShangriLa's Camp Manifesto

 - We will set-up the ShangriLa camp on Thursday, Friday & Saturday, with everybody that got an early entry ticket.
 We hope to be ready at 10am when the gates open on Sunday morning.

-- Every LaLa (that's what we call ourselves) is expected to help with Handjobs in 2017 on Monday & Wednesday, enjoy your bartender responsibility (once a week) and be around for our 6th Annual Wine Tasting on Tuesday night and our Camp Photo Shoot on Saturday at 5:30pm.
+- Every LaLa (that's what we call ourselves) is expected to help with Handjobs on Tuesdady & Thursday, enjoy your bartender responsibility (once a week) and be around for our Annual Wine Tasting on Tuesday night and our Camp Photo Shoot on Saturday.
+Time will be announced.

 - Before leaving the playa, everyone needs to help with some breakdown tasks (breaking down the tent structure, taking trash off-playa, helping organizing the bungee balls and writing down what we have and what is needed for next year, & driving our trailer back to Gerlach, Moop duties, etc.).

-- Camp fees are $100 in 2017.
-The amount of money goes towards yearly storage of our horse trailer and additional materials for ShangriLa in 2017.
+- Camp fees are $100.
+The amount of money goes towards yearly storage of our horse trailer in Gerlach and additional materials for ShangriLa.

 - We ask every LaLa to bring 2 boxed wines (white/red) and whatever else is needed for our ShangriLaLa Weinkeller.